viamrobotics/docs/docs/tutorials/services/color-detection-scuttle.md

 {{% /tab %}}
 {{% tab name="JSON Template" %}}

-Add the vision service object to the services array in your rover’s raw JSON configuration:
+Add the vision service object to the services array in your rover’s JSON configuration:

 ```json {class="line-numbers linkable-line-numbers"}
 "services": [